-Given the potential for tree species re-ordering and species immigration, it is essential to quantify the patterns and processes of tree recruitment in order to understand the direction and rate of vegetation change.
+We assert that it is essential to quantify the patterns and processes of tree recruitment in order to understand the direction and rate of vegetation change.
 Historically our sampling has emphasized established trees (≥ 2 cm in diameter at breast height or 1.37 m) since they dominate the contribution to carbon and nutrient budgets, but forest transitions start with regeneration.
 For example, our recent work on seedling demography has begun to outline how episodic reproduction, gradients in light and nutrient availability, and seedling traits interact to influence the likelihood of survival (Cleavitt et al. 2008, Cleavitt et al. 2011, Cleavitt et al. 2014).
 Yet key questions remain:

 How does tree recruitment success vary across the geophysical and historical template?